Jasper Dolphin

 Davon Lamar Wilson (born September 28, 1990), better known as Jasper Dolphin (or simply Jasper), is an American television personality, stunt performer, and former rapper.
 He is best known for being a founding member of the hip-hop collective Odd Future, but has since ventured further into his career in acting.
-He became a new cast member of the reality comedy franchise Jackass and was featured in its 2022 film Jackass Forever.
+He became a new cast member of the reality comedy franchise Jackass and was featured in Jackass Forever (2022), Jackass 4.5 (2022), and Jackass: Best and Last (2026).

 Career

 2007–2010: Formation of Odd Future

 Jasper Dolphin was a founding member of the Los Angeles hip-hop collective Odd Future, founded in 2007.
 In 2008, he formed the Odd Future subgroup I Smell Panties with fellow Odd Future member and leader Tyler the Creator.
 They released their debut project, the I Smell Panties EP, on June 28, 2008.
 Jasper rapped on "Lisa" off Odd Future's debut mixtape, The Odd Future Tape, released in November 2008.

 Jasper was featured on the track "Tina" off Tyler the Creator's debut mixtape, Bastard, released on December 25, 2009.
 It also featured Odd Future member Taco.
 Jasper rapped on "Double Cheeseburger", "Round and Round", and "Swag Me Out" off Odd Future's second mixtape, Radical, released on May 7, 2010.
 He was also featured on the track "Deaddeputy" off MellowHype's debut studio album, BlackenedWhite, released on October 31, 2010.